 Mrs Thompson's beloved "Brookdale Farm" was a premier thoroughbred race horse breeding/training facility.
 Today, the park remembers Mrs.Thompson's belief that "children have to feel the ground beneath them and go out into the woods and see the trees and birds."

 Built in 1896 as the Thompson family residence, this grand colonial revival mansion had been used as a Visitor Center and was destroyed by a fire on February 6, 2006.
 The Visitor Center has been rebuilt in the same style.
-The first floor is now open to the public Monday through Friday 8 a.m.-4:30 p.m. and Saturdays 10 a.m.-4 p.m.
+The first floor is now open to the public Monday through Friday 8 a.m.-4:30 p.m. and weekends 10 a.m.-4 p.m.
 Public restrooms are open 8 a.m. to dusk.
 The Visitor Center is available to rent for meetings, special events and weddings.
 Learn more about renting this space for meetings and special events or weddings.

 Thompson Park Headquarters Building

-Thompson Park has opportunities for varied recreational interests including 14 miles of multiple-use trails (4.9 miles paved), a playground, tennis courts, a fishing lake for canoes/kayaks and electric-powered boats, a seasonal group picnic facility, Creative Arts Center, and off-leash dog area.
+Thompson Park has opportunities for varied recreational interests including 14 miles of multiple-use trails (4.9 miles paved), a playground, a fishing lake for canoes/kayaks and electric-powered boats, a seasonal group picnic facility, Creative Arts Center, and off-leash dog area.
 The park also features tennis courts, two of which are also lined for pickleball.
 These courts are open daily on a first-come, first-served basis.
-A field is available for rental for soccer and rugby games only.
-Those interested in renting these or other fields for games, click here to learn more.
+A field is available for rental for rugby games only.
+Find out more about this and other athletic facility rentals in the Park System.

 Reservable Group Picnic Area

 Thompson Park features a reservable group picnic area and is a great spot to host a family reunion, an office get-together or a bunch of friends.